takipi-field/overops-event-generator/README.md

 # OverOps Event Generator
-This project is a simple Spring Boot application that generates a variety of error types useful for testing OverOps installations.
-This is similar in purpose the JavaJam error generating jar which is often referenced in docs and samples however, expands the variety and usefulness of the errors.
+This project is a simple Spring Boot application that generates a variety of error types useful for testing OverOps installations and highlighting features.
+This application is similar in purpose the `JavaJam` error generating `jar` which is often referenced in OveOps docs and samples, but expands upon its usefulness.
+This application includes the following features:

+* easy to understand errors which correlate to all supported OverOps event types
+* logging statements at various levels to highlight log view capabilities
+* application name and deployment name specified in `MANIFEST.MF`

 ## Building & Running
 Execute the following commands clean and package the jar: